Cinema Spotlight VI - Jon Favreau (Part 5): "Iron Man"

 My introduction to Iron Man was with the Marvel vs Capcom arcade games

+and the animated series from the 90's including his guest-appearance on Spider-Man.
 At the time, the Secret Wars trilogy was the biggest superhero crossover event.

 A series of solo superhero movies taking place in the same universe and band together in one big movie for the ultimate cinematic crossover.
 Seeing how their popular characters were already licensed with other studios like Spider-Man with Sony, and the X-Men and Fantastic Four with 20th Century Fox, Marvel went with a comic-book character who had never been in the limelight, outside of a cartoon series and arcade games.